Manny Castro

-Manny Gregory Tenorio Castro is a Northern Mariana Islander politician and Senator-elect for the 3rd district.
-He is currently a member for the 2nd district of the Northern Mariana Islands House of Representatives.
+Manny Gregory Tenorio Castro is a Northern Mariana Islander politician and Senator for the 3rd district.
+He was a member for the 2nd district of the Northern Mariana Islands House of Representatives.

 Early life and career

 Manny Gregory Tenorio Castro was raised in Fina Sisu, a village in Saipan, before going to high school in Oregon.
 Castro earned his bachelor’s and master’s degrees in Business Administration from Eastern Oregon University.
 He returned to the Northern Mariana Islands to work at Northern Marianas College.
 He rose to become the director of enrollment services.

 House of Representatives

 In 2022, Precinct 2 incumbent Tina Sablan announced she would forgo reelection to run for governor.
 Castro ran for the opening.
 Castro and his running mate, incumbent John Paul Sablan, were elected to represent Precinct #2.
 He was appointed the chairman of the House Education Committee for the 23rd Commonwealth Legislature.
 While a member of the House, Castro was appointed to the Western Interstate Commission for Higher Education’s Legislative Advisory Committee.